wa-lang/wa/README.md

 ## How to contribute
 The project is still in the prototype stage.
 If you have co-construction or PR needs, please refer to [How to contribute](./wca/readme_en.md).
 We no longer accept PRs for modifications to third-party libraries.

 > Note: Our canonical Git repository is located at https://gitcode.com/wa-lang/wa.
 There is a mirror of the repository at https://github.com/wa-lang/wa.
-Unless otherwise noted, the Wa source files are distributed under the AGPL-v3 license found in the LICENSE file.

 > Note: Submitting a PR to this repository is deemed to be your recognition and acceptance of the [Wa Contributor Agreement](./wca/wca.md)(Aka WCA), but your PRs will not be reviewed or accepted until WCA is actually signed.